Skip to content

 NPS Hikes

-A Python project for collecting, validating, and analyzing hiking trail data from U.S. National Parks.
-The project combines data from the National Park Service API, OpenStreetMap, and the USGS to build a PostGIS database of park boundaries and hiking trails, queryable through a REST API.
+A Python project for collecting, validating, and analyzing hiking trail data from US National Parks.
+The project combines data from the National Park Service API, OpenStreetMap, and the USGS to build a PostGIS database of park boundaries and hiking trails, queryable through a REST API and an interactive Streamlit web app with natural language search.

-Note: The live demo runs on a free tier and may take 30-60 seconds to respond on the first request while the server wakes up.
-Visualization endpoints (maps, elevation charts, 3D trails) are only available with a local deployment.
+Note: Both demos run on free tiers and may take 30-60 seconds to respond on the first request while the servers wake up.
+Visualization endpoints (maps, elevation charts, 3D trails) and the natural language query endpoint (/query) are only available with a local deployment.

 Project overview